TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/cmpss_digital_filter_trip.md

 # Introduction

 A CMPSS example that enables the CMPSS High comparator and feeds the digital filter output to GPIO/OUTPUTXBAR pin

-# @VAR_BOARD_NAME
-This example enables the CMPSSA1 COMPH comparator and feeds the digital filter CTRIPH signal to the OUTPUTXBAR1 pin.
+This example enables the CMPSSA1 COMPH comparator and feeds the digital filter CTRIPH signal to the OUTPUTXBAR pin.

 \imageStyle{am263_cmpss_digital_filter_trip.png,width:50%}
 \image html am263_cmpss_digital_filter_trip.png "Block diagram"